HerreraManuel/Group1/README.md

 <a name="scope"></a>
 ##### 1.2 Scope
     The user can only ask for the metrics listed above.
 They are limited to C/C++, Java, and text files.
-Each Github URL has to be separated by commas.
+The user can only enter one link at a time.
 Only git repositories will be assessed for the given choice of metrics.
 CommentLine class will only be able to identify C/C++ and Java indications of comments.
 Valid suffixes include .java, .c, .h, .cpp, .hpp, .txt.
 If an improper URL link or suffix was inputted the user will be prompted